twburns88/ISYS57103-Fall25-GroupProject-Thomas-Lalitsingh-Peggy/QUICKSTART.md

 ### Issue: Port 5000 already in use
 **Solution:**
-- Stop other processes using port 5000, OR
+- Stop other processes using port 5000

 ### Issue: "No text detected in image"